Geran Tarr

-Geran Tarr (born in Akron, Ohio) is a Co-Chair of the Alaska Future Caucus for the Millennial Action Project and an American politician who served as a Democratic member of the Alaska House of Representatives for the 17th district from 2013 to 2023.
+Geran Tarr (born in Akron, Ohio) is an American politician who served as a Democratic member of the Alaska House of Representatives for the 17th district from 2013 to 2023.

 Early life and education

 Tarr was born in Akron, Ohio.
 She earned her BS in from Ohio University Ohio in botany, environmental studies, and women's studies.
 She then went on to earn her master's degree at the University of Alaska Anchorage in public administration with a policy analysis focus.